zeplo/validator/README.md

 # Zeplo Validator

-Validates a schema, using JS types and validator functions.
+Multi-depth schema validator, using JS types and custom validator functions.
 Outputs an array of all errors, so you can format them as you need.

 Install with: